PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ```
 The only additional required cost is the read of the pseudo root prim flag for all root prims to suppress propagation.

+**As this introduces no new `kind` reads, this is not expected to add measurable cost to composition.**

 ### Performance When a Model Hierarchy is Complete and Explicitly Specified
 We define a "complete" model hierarchy where every leaf prim is either a descendant of a `component` (or is a `group`, `assembly`, or `component`).